chengjunyan1/PySC2-minigame-agent/README.md

 In the experiment, the behavior of the agent is still looked not very smart.
 Although it could defeat the random agent and some very simple agent.
 The agent always tends to keep use one or two kinds of unit.
 The strategy only changed a little when the situation changed.

-Roughly speaking, I think there are three main causes:
+Roughly speaking, I think there are several main causes:

 Firstly, the minigame itself is not very fair, I adjusted the data of each unit for many times, but there are still many units not useful or economy.
 Testing the algorithm in a incomplete environment is not very rational.